sreekaransrinath/file_organizer/README.md

 The organizational system for this was borrowed from github.com/kallehallden, but I feel like my implementation is different enough for this to deserve it's own repo.

-Tried using the shutil module to do shutil.copy2() at first, but realized that that was erasing parts of metadata that I wanted to preserve for files, so I've switched to using the os module to move files.

-AFAIK all issues that existed have been resolved with the latest commit, but I can still think of a ton of features that I could still implement in this.

-Will keep updating as I work on this.

 # Command Line Arguments

-You can now run the script from the command line and provide the source and base destination folders as arguments.
+You can run the script from the command line and provide the source and base destination folders as arguments.
+No additional dependancies need to be installed, all packages used are part of the Python Standard Library

-eg: python3 fileorganizer.py /home/skaranzx16/Downloads/ /home/skaranzx16/

-where   /home/skaranzx16/Downloads/   is the source folder and   /home/skaranzx16/   is the base destination folder.
+To run the script from cmd, cd to the project directory, and

+   # python3 fileorganizer_windows.py <source folder> <base destination folder>

+If you're running Linux, run fileorganizer_linux.py